OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 Journalists are starting to use AI in their work, including for tasks such as research, audio transcription, and translation.
 AI tools are new, and many of them are not yet ready to deal with highly sensitive information such as source names or confidential research topics.

 _There are several different AI technologies, the most prominent of which are large language models (LLM), which power tools such as chatbots.
-For the sake of simplicity, we will just use the term "AI" here and only distinguish between different technologies if necessary for purposes of clarity._
+For the purpose of simplicity, we will just use the term "AI" here and only distinguish between different technologies if necessary for clarity._

 This chapter will cover:

-* Key differences between on-device and cloud-based AI
+* Differences between on-device and cloud-based AI
 * AI logs, enterprise AIs, and histories
 * AI hallucinations and AI poisoning